-Glen Boreham joined the Founding National Male Champions of Change group in 2010.
+Glen Boreham joined the Champions of Change Founding Group in 2010.

 During his career Glen has led organisations through periods of rapid change and innovation.
 Glen has worked in information technology, new media and creative industries and, having lived in Asia, Europe and Australia, he brings a global perspective.